j19sch/j19sch.github.io/posts/2023/20230807-what-is-a-scrum-master.md

 I'm really not sure any more.

-It's as if we expect developers to be able to program, testers to test, product owners to create user stories, UX designers to design, team leads and engineering managers to manage, but we don't expect them to be able to work as a team, to be able to deliver software together effectively.
+It's as if we expect developers to be able to program, testers to test, product owners to create backlog items, UX designers to design, team leads and engineering managers to manage, but we don't expect them to be able to work as a team, to be able to deliver software together effectively.

 That *is* kind of odd, isn't it?